If you’re on the lookout for the best Inis Mór Accommodation, you’ve landed in the right place.

-Clai Ban is family run, and this is reflected in the service (and in the reviews 4.6/5 from 49 reviews on Google at the time of writing).
+Clai Ban is family-run, and this is reflected in the outstanding service and attention you will get here (and in the reviews 4.6/5 from 72 reviews on Google at the time of writing).

 The property boasts views of Galway Bay and the Clare coast, so you can kick back with a coffee and soak up the scenery after a long day of exploring.

 Places to stay on Inis Mór: Where have we missed?